olivergg/autoclean-k8s/README.md

 It works by:
 1. Checking Git repositories for existing branches
 2. Comparing with deployed resources in Kubernetes
-3. Cleaning up resources that correspond to deleted branches (assuming proper annotations and labels have already bean set on kubernetes resources)
+3. Cleaning up resources that correspond to deleted branches (assuming proper annotations and labels have already been set on kubernetes resources)

 ## Prerequisites